turbot/steampipe-plugin-azure/docs/tables/azure_hpc_cache.md

+---
+title: "Steampipe Table: azure_hpc_cache - Query Azure Storage Cache using SQL"
+description: "Allows users to query Azure Storage Caches"
+---

-# Table: azure_hpc_cache
+# Table: azure_hpc_cache - Query Azure Storage Cache using SQL

-Azure HPC Cache speeds access to your data for high-performance computing (HPC) tasks.
-By caching files in Azure, Azure HPC Cache brings the scalability of cloud computing to your existing workflow.
-This service can be used even for workflows where your data is stored across WAN links, such as in your local datacenter network-attached storage (NAS) environment.
+Azure HPC Cache is a service that provides low-latency, high-throughput access to data located in Azure Blob storage.
+It creates a caching layer between compute clusters and storage to help you run more jobs, more iterations, and get results faster.
+It is designed to support high-performance computing (HPC) scenarios where data is read from and written to Azure Blob storage.

+## Table Usage Guide

+The 'azure_hpc_cache' table provides insights into the Azure HPC Cache within Azure Storage.
+As a DevOps engineer, explore cache-specific details through this table, including cache size, health, provisioning state, and associated metadata.
+Utilize it to uncover information about caches, such as their network settings, subnet ID, and usage model.
+The schema presents a range of attributes of the Azure HPC Cache for your analysis, like the cache ID, creation time, health, provisioning state, and associated tags.

 ## Examples

 ### Basic info
+Explore which High Performance Computing (HPC) caches are currently active in your Azure environment and understand their types and provisioning states.
+This can help in assessing their performance and managing resources efficiently.

 ```sql
 select